Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Introduction

-Theoretically, to obtain rich phases in the light-matter interacting systems, one can generalize these prototype models.
-Generally, the QPT only appears in the Dicke model in the thermodynamic limit, i.e. the qubit number $N\rightarrow \infty$, exhibiting the mean-field critical behavior.
-The generalized Dicke models in the limit of $N\rightarrow \infty $, such as the anisotropic Dicke model ~\cite{yejw,ciute}, the anisotropic Dicke model with the Stark coupling terms~ \cite{zhiqiang}, and the Dicke model where infinite atoms are separated equally into two parts, each experiences an antiferromagnetic bias field ~\cite{puhan} have been recently studied by several groups.
+Theoretically, to obtain a rich phase diagram of quantum phases in the light-matter interacting systems, one can generalize these prototype models to their variants.
+Generally, the QPT only appears in the Dicke model in the thermodynamic limit, i.e. the qubit number $N\rightarrow \infty $, exhibiting the mean-field critical behavior.
+The generalized Dicke models, such as the anisotropic Dicke model ~\cite{yejw,ciute,Peng}, the anisotropic Dicke model with the nonlinear Stark coupling terms~ \cite{zhiqiang}, and the Dicke model where infinite atoms are separated equally into two parts each experiencing the opposite equal biases ~\cite{puhan} have been recently studied by several groups.
+In these generalized Dicke models, both the 1st- and 2nd-order QPTs are observed.
+More recently, the existence of the finite-component multicriticality is demonstrated in a generalized Dicke model with a finite number of atoms at an extremely large detunings ~\cite {GFZhang}.

 A quantum tricritical point (QuTP)~\cite{Griffiths} is seldomly supported in the solid-state materials, and is almost impossible to appear in the prototype models of the light-matter interacting systems.
-Interestingly, it has been found to exist in anisotropic Dicke model ~\cite{ciute} and the isotropic Dicke model with antiferromagnetic bias fields ~\cite{puhan}.
-In the former model, the QuTP lies at the symmetric line of the superradiant \textquotedblleft electric\textquotedblright\ and \textquotedblleft magnetic\textquotedblright\ phases which can be mapped mutually by interchanging the rotating-wave term and the counterrotating one.
-While in the latter model, it was demonstrated in Ref. \cite{puhan} that the field can driven the 2nd QPTs in the Dicke model to the 1st-order, thus 2nd-order critical line can meet 1st-order critical line at the QuTP.
+Interestingly, it has been found to exist in anisotropic Dicke model ~\cite{ciute} and the isotropic Dicke model with staggered biases \cite{puhan}~.
+In the former model, the QuTP lies at the symmetric line of the superradiant \textquotedblleft electric\textquotedblright\ and \textquotedblleft magnetic\textquotedblright\ phases, which can be mapped mutually by interchanging the rotating-wave term and the counterrotating one, while in the latter model, it was demonstrated that the field can drive the 2nd-order QPT to the 1st-order one, thus the 2nd-order critical line can meet the 1st-order critical line at the QuTP \cite{puhan}.